SoK: Anti-Facial Recognition Technology: Facial Recognition: Terminology, Design Stages and Deployment

-It is worth noting that the terminology used to describe a FR system can vary across the literature, and some alternative terms are listed in Figure~\ref{fig:overview}.
-For example, \textit{query images} are sometimes called ``probe images'' or ``test images,'' while \textit{feature vectors} are referred to elsewhere as ``face templates'' or ``faceprints''. \textit{Reference images} are also known as ``identified images'' or ``gallery images''.
-The terms we choose to use in this paper are, we believe, most familiar to the security research community.
+\end{packed_itemize} \looseness=-1 It should be noted that the terminology used to describe a FR system can vary across the literature.
+We list some alternative terms in Figure~\ref{fig:overview}.
+The terms we choose to use in this paper are, we believe, most familiar to the security community.

+\para{Face recognition vs. face verification.} Here, we note the distinction between {\em face recognition} and {\em face verification}.
+Face verification is widely used to authenticate users on mobile devices (\eg FaceID on iPhones) by comparing a user's face feature to the stored face feature of the authorized user.
+While the two systems apply similar techniques to analyze face images, facial verification systems require \textit{user consent} for deployment while many FR systems operate without user consent.
+As such, most AFR systems target FR systems rather than face verification systems. {\em Furthermore, face verification systems can be viewed as a special case of FR systems, where the reference database only has a single user.} Therefore, in this paper we do not explicitly consider facial verification or its disruption.